peterpolidoro/ModularServer/examples/BoardLedController/README.md

 Set the line ending to 'Newline'.

-To get help information about the modular device, type a single question mark ? into the input field and press the 'Send' button or press the 'Enter' key.
+To get help information about the modular device, type a single question mark ? into the input property and press the 'Send' button or press the 'Enter' key.

 ```shell